nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You may try loading another person's details by using different _index_ (e.g. `view 2`).

->💡 **Tip**: CoDoc also supports GUI, so you can just click the person in the list to view his details.
+CoDoc also supports GUI, so you can just click the person in the list to view his details.
 <br>

 Remember that we said CoDoc offers more than just a traditional contact management app?
 So far, you have only viewed